agugu2000/ttf2ugui/README.md

-This is another form based on https://github.com/deividAlfa/UGUI with modifications:
+This is another ttf2gui based on [https://github.com/deividAlfa/UGUI](https://github.com/deividAlfa/ttf2ugui) with modifications:

-1. Limited modification: now the single character range for font conversion is invalid.
-The font range must appear in pairs, such as 0X20-0XFF.
-It is not allowed to convert only one character like 0x20 for use(although you can do the conversion,pointer does not skip+1 while it meets single string in Ugui).
+1. now the single character range for font conversion will be repeated for setting a clear range.like:unicode 169 has an offset:0x00,0xA9,0x00,0xA9 Flag:0x01,0x00
+2. fixed the show function for CJK.
-2. Add new Flags for ranges of font data.
+3. Add new Flags for ranges of font data.
+4. Anything more??No...Playing this is just for fun~~

 ##### Standard ASCII , cyrillic, CJK punctuations , Common Chinese characters , full-width ASCII characters:<br>
 ```./ttf2ugui --font=SourceHanSansCN-Medium.otf --dpi=75 --size=12 --dump --char=32-126,1042-1103,8208-8303,12289-12329,19968-40943,65281-65374```